Greetings of the season – Vata Season!

 “Even for those of us with less Vata in our make-up, it is important to take steps to keep Vata in balance during this time because of its seasonal influence.”

 Indications of Vata Imbalance: Colds, insomnia, sleep disturbances, worry and anxiety, scattered feeling and thinking, over active mind, difficult elimination, variable digestion, poor assimilation, tiredness, lack of stamina, dry, rough skin, and dry cracking joints, etc

 Maharishi Ayur Veda Products to balance Vata – Use Organic Vata Tea, Vata Massage Oil, Tranquili Tea, Slumbertime Tea, Organic Almond Energy Drink and fill your home with Vata Aroma, Worry Free Aroma and use Sweet Sleep Aroma at night.

 Tips for Vata season:

 This is the time of the year when our skin is dry and our body wants more oil, so a massage with warm Vata massage oil is marvellous as our body soaks up the oil.
 More oil in our diet is also recommended.
-Youthful Skin Cream is also great for dry skin.
+Vata Body Lotion and Vata Skin Cream are also great for dry skin.
 Take a look at our range of Skin Care products here

 Warm, Nourishing Foods: Balancing Vata Dosha

 Every season is associated with a dosha in ayurveda – Spring with Kapha, Summer with Pitta and Autumn & Winter with Vata .
 Each of these doshas has a tendency to increase within the physiology during its season.
 Thus, the heat of summer tends to aggravate the Pitta in us, while a dry, cold and windy autumn/winter tends to increase Vata.